mneedham/venkat/README.md

 ## Features

 * execute selection or code up to current line
-* Language support for python, javascript, ruby, java
+* Language support for python, javascript, typescript, ruby, java, kotlin
 * supports multiline outputs
 * selects result, so can be deleted or copied with a single keystroke
 * show result as comment or as info message